dxw/playbook/playbook.md

 that we can.
 Of several potential solutions that solve the problem, assuming none is a bad one, we do the one which can be implemented the most quickly.

-#### Workflow

-All tickets that arrive through the support helpdesk go through a number of stages in the course of being worked on.

-##### New tickets

-When a new ticket arrives, it is automatically assigned to the Front-line Support group.
-All agents in this group receive an email to alert them.

-The Front-line Support group is monitored by whoever in the Technical Operations team is on call.
-It's their responsibility to review tickets as they arrive, and decide what to do with them.
-If they can deal with the issue, or if can complete an [initial investigation](#initial-investigation) into the problem, they do so.

-If not, they will assign it to the developer on support.
-Sometimes tickets are assigned to a delivery lead if it requires a conversation with the client or looks like chargeable work.

-As tickets are arriving, we also think about whether they might be related to other tickets that we've already received.
-For example, if we get several tickets from different clients about similar-sounding issues, that might be indicative of a wider problem.
-Or, if a single client sends lots of tickets within a short time, it might be wise to assign a delivery lead to oversee them all and ensure that the requests make sense when considered as a group.

-##### Assignments

-No matter what group you're in, when a ticket is assigned to you, you will receive an email.
-The ticket will also appear on your home screen in Zendesk.

-When you are assigned a ticket, it is your responsibility to review it and take action.
-You must either solve the ticket or pass it on to someone who can.

-A variety of issues can be reported through the helpdesk, so it's not possible to give an exhaustive guide on how to solve tickets.
-But there are some articles in the [Help Centre](https://dxw.zendesk.com) which may be useful.
-These articles are written for clients, but contain lots of useful information.

-It's important to be proactive about solving tickets.
-As soon as we receive a ticket, the clock starts ticking.
-Clients expect us to be [responsive](#be-responsive) and deal with their problems promptly.
-If we're not sure how to proceed with a particular ticket, we don't just let it sit there, we ask for help from another member of the team.

-Whenever we do anything at all related to a given ticket, we update it to let the client know.
-Even if it's just to say that we haven't managed to figure out what the problem is yet.
-If we're replying to a ticket just to update the client, but we still need to take some action, we set its status to Open.
-The same applies if you are reassigning the ticket to another agent.

-If we have taken some action and are now waiting for the client to reply, we set the ticket's status to Pending.
-This will remove it from the list of tickets (until they respond).

-##### Pending tickets

-Pending tickets are those which we have updated with a question or a potential solution, and which now need to be updated by the client before we can proceed.

-Tickets which are Pending will also be closed automatically after a set period of time if the client does not respond.
-They will get reminders before this happens.
-If a Pending ticket you are assigned to is closed because the client didn't reply in time, both you and the client will get an email, so you can open it again if you think that's best.

-Because Pending tickets will be auto-closed if there's no reply, it's also important to check and set the *How much work was this?* field to give an approximation of the total time the team spent on the issue.
-Or, select *chargeable* if it's a ticket we'll invoice for.

-When assigning a ticket to another agent, we do not set it to Pending, otherwise they probably won't see it.

-##### Recording time spent on tickets

-It's important for us to know how much cumulative time is spent on support functions.
-In order to mark a ticket as solved, the ticket owner needs to note how much time has been spent on a ticket.
-However, where a ticket has been worked on by multiple people, the resolver needs to be informed of that time.

-Anyone who spends time on a ticket before passing responsibility for it to someone else, should leave an "Internal Note" about how much time they have spent (rounded up to the nearest five minutes) so that the ticket resolver can make an informed assessment.

-##### Solving tickets

-If we believe that we have solved the issue the client has raised, we submit it as Solved.

-If it's something the client needs to check and confirm as fixed, we submit the ticket as Pending until they reply, and mark it Solved if they say everything's ok.

-If a client replies to a Solved ticket, it will be reopened.
-Sometimes clients reply just to say thanks.
-If so, we set it back to Solved without comment.

-It is important that Solved tickets contain some record of what we did.
-This is usually not difficult, as your communication with the client will describe what actions you've taken.
-But that's not always the case.

-Some tickets are not raised by clients, but are raised by another agent or by an automated process.
-In this situation, it's still important that tickets record what actions we took, so we don't close them without a good update.
-We always leave a couple of sentences to say what we did, even if it was minor.

-##### On-hold tickets

-Sometimes a ticket does not need any action imminently but is nonetheless an important issue which we must keep track of.
-Renewing certificates and domain names in good time is a good example of this kind of task.

-In these situations, we turn the ticket into a task and give it a due date, and then set it to On-hold.
-The helpdesk will automatically reopen the ticket ten days before its due date, and it'll show back up in your list of Open tickets.

-Only tasks with due dates should be made into On-hold tickets.

 #### Deciding what to work on

 You are free to work on whichever of your assigned tickets you think is most